gymrek-lab/gymreklab.github.io/doc/LabMeetingSchedule.rst

 If you do not have access to the calendar or mailing list, please request access from Melissa or Dorit.

+*Note*: As of Fall 2021, schedules are no longer posted here.
+Watch for an email (from the lab Google group) for an announcement of the schedule at the beginning of each quarter.

 Summer 2021
 -----------